Conn. journalist Denise D’Ascenzo to be posthumously inducted into Hall of Fame

 D’Ascenzo was an eleven-time Emmy Award winner and is known for making a significant contribution to journalism in the state, according to Connecticut SPJ.
 She passed away on Dec.
 7, 2019, at the age of 61.

-Lisa Chedekel will also be inducted into the Hall of Fame alongside D’Ascenzo.
+Lisa Chedekel will also be inducted into the Hall of Fame.
 She passed away on Jan.
 12, 2018, at the age of 57.

-Both D’Ascenzo and Chedekel’s family and friends will accept the honor on their behalf at the Connecticut SPJ’s annual gathering on Dec.
+Both D’Ascenzo’s and Chedekel’s family and friends will accept the honor on their behalf at the Connecticut SPJ’s annual gathering on Dec.
 6.